-For your information and consideration, I am transmitting a copy of the annual report on the State's public charter schools as required by Section 302D-21, Hawaii Revised Statutes.
-In accordance with Section 93-16, Hawaii Revised Statutes, I am also informing you that the report may be viewed electronically at: http://boe.hawaii.gov/policies/Pages/Reports.aspx.
+For your information and consideration, enclosed is a copy of the annual report on the State's public charter schools, as required by section 302D-21, Hawaii Revised Statutes.
+In accordance with section 93-16, Hawaii Revised Statutes, the report may also be viewed electronically at http://boe.hawaii.gov/policies/Pages/Reports.aspx.